eddelbuettel/r2u/README.md

    via the system package manager using, respectively, `apt`, `dpkg` or one of graphical frontends as well as via the R function `bspm::remove_sys()`.

-### Fixed Issues

-- [DONE] In May, some geospatial packages do not currently install on 20.04, adding the UbuntuGIS PPA as a base may help.
-This is not an issue on 22.04.
-It also no longer appears to be an issue with 20.04 now.

-- [DONE] The BioConductor release is still at 3.14 and should be upgraded to the now-current 3.15.

-- [DONE] Support for Ubuntu 22.04 has been added as well.

-- [DONE] Package nlme needed special treatment because the Debian/Ubuntu binary changed the 'hyphenated' version to a 'dot-separated' one leading to an inverted sorting order (see issue #7, as well as the FAQ, for more on this).

-- [DONE] Because Java is so special (and keeps its libraries 'elsewhere', the shared library dependence for package rJava was not fully specified.
-We added a special treatment for it.

-- [DONE] Both `sf` and `terra` needed a dependency adjustment on 'focal' for their most recent versions.

 ### Author

 Dirk Eddelbuettel